Frequently Asked Questions

 These are the easiest fundraisers we have.
 All you have to do is go out to eat at the particular restaurant where our Meet and Eat is at and give them the flyer that will be posted on the website.
 That’s it.
 We get anywhere from 10% to 20% of the proceeds, which go directly to the EEU to reduce the cost of running our great program.

-Boy, it’s expensive to play in the band.
+Boy, it’s expensive to participate in the band and colorguard.
 What is this Performance Donation?

 Yep, we hear this a lot.
 Yes, the Performance Donation is expensive, but we try to keep it down as much as we can.
 Believe it or not, the EEU Performance Donation is one of the least expensive in Orange County.
-Some families in other districts donate up to $500.00 and more a year to participate in band and colorguard.
+Some families in other districts donate up to $1000.00 and more a year to participate in band and colorguard.
+Within our own school our performance donations are just a mere fraction of what other activities are requiring their parents to donate.
 Our typical budget to run the EEU is just under $100,000.00.
 We get very little cash assistance from the school and the district to put on our field shows, march in parades and entertain the multitudes of people in our competitions and performances.
-Performance Donations helps reduce these expenses and allow the EEU to do what band and colorguard students do best, perform and entertain!
+Performance Donations help reduce these expenses and allow the EEU to do what band and colorguard students do best, perform and entertain!
 Performance Donations are also a 100% tax write off on your tax return as the EEU is a 501(c)(3) nonprofit organization that has been approved by the Internal Revenue Service as a tax-exempt, charitable organization.

 If you have difficulty in paying the Performance Donation, please contact Mr. Davis as soon as possible.
-We are always willing to help out and come up with a viable solution.
+We are always willing to help out and come up with a viable solution that works best for you and your student.

 Click here to submit a question.